-Groupe Démex-Centrem is specialized in the dismantling of quipment and metal structures for deconstruction, demolition and recycling projects.
+Groupe Démex-Centrem specializes in dismantling of equipment and metal structures for deconstruction, demolition, and recycling projects.

 Dismantling for deconstruction and demolition

-Too big to be evacuated from a building or for transportation, we disassemble and/or cut the equipment into manageable pieces.
+When equipment is too big to be evacuated from a building or to be transported, we disassemble and/or cut it into reasonably sized pieces.
 We plan the cuts to optimize transportation costs.
-The dismantling of transformers and wagons are two good examples when it comes to optimizing transportation costs.
+Transformer and wagon dismantling are two good examples of how we optimize transportation costs.

 Dismantling for re-assembly

-A typical example is Démex’s project involving the dismantling pylons in the middle of the St. Lawrence River.
-The upper part of one pylon was marked, disassembled and then re-assembled in a museum.
-The lower parts of the pylons were also dismantled to protect the fluvial environment and be recovered for recycling.
+A good example is the Démex project that involved pylon dismantling in the middle of the St. Lawrence River.
+The top part of one of the pylons was marked, disassembled, and then reassembled in a museum.
+The bottom parts of the pylons were also dismantled to protect the fluvial environment and to be recovered for recycling.

-For more complex projects such as the dismantling of paper machines, for example, Démex partners with specialized companies.
-The methodical disassembly and marking of highly technological equipment requires very specific expertise.
+For more complex projects such as paper machine dismantling, Démex partners with specialized companies.
+The methodical disassembly and marking of highly technological equipment require specific expertise.